 The general approach for reading a tag is as follows:

-request-tag-id
+Call request-tag-id

-or state-changed
+or state-changed callback)

-expected tag was found, if it was not found got back to step 1request-page
+expected tag was found, if it was not found got back to step 1

-with page numberget-state
+Call request-page with page number

-or state-changed
+or state-changed callback)

-to retrieve the page from the bufferIf you use a Mifare Classic tag you have to authenticate a page before you
+If you use a Mifare Classic tag you have to authenticate a page before you

 can read it.
-See authenticate-mifare-classic-page
+See authenticate-mifare-classic-page.

 |